-With the transition away from open net-pen fish farms by 2025 mandated, now is our opportunity in B.C., not only to modernize our aquaculture industry but to become global leaders in the practice while doing it.
+Of course, the system won’t change overnight.
+But there is a real opportunity here in British Columbia, to not only modernize our aquaculture industry, but to become global leaders in the practice while doing it.

 2. Ensure no PRV-infected smolts are allowed for stocking fish farms.

-3. Require a commitment of conversion to closed containment fish farms for all license & lease renewals.
+3. Require a commitment of conversion to closed containment fish farms for all licenses & lease renewals.

-4. Incent conversion of existing open net-pen fish farms to closed containment operations.
+4. Incent conversion of existing open-net pen farms to closed containment operations.

 5. Facilitate skills training and industrial assistance to allow current fish farm workers to retrain for sustainable farming practices.

-6. Expeditiously remove open net-pen fish farms from traditional Indigenous territories where the appropriate Indigenous authority requests removal.
+6. Expeditiously remove open ocean fish farms from traditional Indigenous territories where the appropriate Indigenous authority requests removal.

 7. Open and transparent audit of farming practices.

-The ‘Namgis First Nation in B.C. was one of the first to recognize the facts and set out to test the feasibility of closed containment farming as a sustainable alternative.
-They launched Kuterra – a pilot-scale venture to grow Atlantic salmon on land and only the 2nd operation of its kind in the world at the time.
-Kuterra salmon are grown in a land-based RAS facility on Northern Vancouver Island.
-Fish are raised in a carefully controlled environment, which eliminates the need for antibiotics, hormones and pesticides.
-The energy-efficient system also cleans and recirculates 98% of the water used in its operations.
-Fish farm waste is turned into nutrient-rich organic compost.
-As a result, Kuterra has been successfully growing and selling quality, salmon at a premium market price for more than five years.
+The ‘Namgis First Nation was one of the first to recognize the facts and set out to test the feasibility of closed containment farming as a sustainable alternative.
+They launched Kuterra – a pilot scale venture to grow Atlantic salmon on land – and they have been successfully growing and selling quality salmon at a premium market price for more than five years.